minjaslavkovic/Demo-engineers-assignement/README.md

 ![Wireframe - DE - Assignement 2024](https://github.com/algolia/Demo-engineers-assignement/assets/47173348/009a0aaf-a9d2-4c30-9651-a118bf123897)

-#### Bonus Challenges
-- **Team Formation**: Allow users to select up to six Pokémon to form a team, displaying the team on the page or as a modal with options to modify it.

 ### Evaluation Criteria
 - **Functionality**: All features including: search, filters, and the bonus features work correctly.
 - **Code Quality**: The code should be clean, well-documented and follow best practices.
 Important: The exercise should follow a coherent and logical folder structure.